-Communications and marketing tools are an important asset to our community work.
+Communications and marketing tools are an important asset to community work.
 ACF marketing materials are available to Affiliates and can be customized to fit the local voice of Affiliate communities.
-ACF Central Team members will help ensure that Affiliates are able to communicate effectively with donors and their local communities.
-Based on the Tier status of an Affiliate, an Affiliate Advisory Board and Program Manager may work more or less closely with ACF Central Team members on materials.
+The ACF Central Team members will help ensure that Affiliates are able to communicate effectively with donors and their local communities.
+An Affiliate Advisory Board and Program Manager may work more or less closely with ACF Central Team members on materials.